OpenEvalProject/evals/manuscripts/elife-99858/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02pc6pc55 Research Institute for Interdisciplinary Science and Graduate School of Environmental, Life, Natural Science and Technology, Okayama University Okayama Japan
+1. Research Institute for Interdisciplinary Science and Graduate School of Environmental, Life, Natural Science and Technology, Okayama University Okayama Japan ([ROR:02pc6pc55](https://ror.org/02pc6pc55))
-2. https://ror.org/02kpeqv85 Graduate School of Agriculture, Kyoto University Kyoto Japan
+2. Graduate School of Agriculture, Kyoto University Kyoto Japan ([ROR:02kpeqv85](https://ror.org/02kpeqv85))
-3. https://ror.org/01w6wtk13 Faculty of Agriculture, Shizuoka University Shizuoka Japan
+3. Faculty of Agriculture, Shizuoka University Shizuoka Japan ([ROR:01w6wtk13](https://ror.org/01w6wtk13))

 † Corresponding author

 ## Abstract

 Photosynthetic organisms exhibit remarkable diversity in their light-harvesting complexes (LHCs).
 LHCs are associated with photosystem I (PSI), forming a PSI-LHCI supercomplex.
 The number of LHCI subunits, along with their protein sequences and pigment compositions, has been found to differ greatly among the PSI-LHCI structures.
 However, the mechanisms by which LHCIs recognize their specific binding sites within the PSI core remain unclear.
-In this study, we determined the cryo-electron microscopy structure of a PSI supercomplex incorporating fucoxanthin chlorophyll a / c -binding proteins (FCPs), designated as PSI-FCPI, isolated from the diatom Thalassiosira pseudonana CCMP1335.
+In this study, we determined the cryo-electron microscopy structure of a PSI supercomplex incorporating fucoxanthin chlorophyll a/c-binding proteins (FCPs), designated as PSI-FCPI, isolated from the diatom Thalassiosira pseudonana CCMP1335.
 Structural analysis of PSI-FCPI revealed five FCPI subunits associated with a PSI monomer; these subunits were identified as RedCAP, Lhcr3, Lhcq10, Lhcf10, and Lhcq8.
 Through structural and sequence analyses, we identified specific protein–protein interactions at the interfaces between FCPI and PSI subunits, as well as among FCPI subunits themselves.
-Comparative structural analyses of PSI-FCPI supercomplexes, combined with phylogenetic analysis of FCPs from T. pseudonana and the diatom Chaetoceros gracilis , underscore the evolutionary conservation of protein motifs crucial for the selective binding of individual FCPI subunits.
+Comparative structural analyses of PSI-FCPI supercomplexes, combined with phylogenetic analysis of FCPs from T. pseudonana and the diatom Chaetoceros gracilis, underscore the evolutionary conservation of protein motifs crucial for the selective binding of individual FCPI subunits.
 These findings provide significant insights into the molecular mechanisms underlying the assembly and selective binding of FCPIs in diatoms.

 ## Introduction